lortza/lortza.github.io/_posts/2024-10-27-sinatra-from-scratch-pt2.md

 But that's it!
 You have all of the building blocks of basic app functionality.
 It's been interesting for me to see how light and simple Sinatra feels compared to Rails -- even though I miss having link helpers and am bothered by the clutter of the `application.rb` file.
 But these are preferences built from habit and habit is always worth challenging.

 I hope you've enjoyed this foray into Sinatra and that whatever project you're working on that lead you here inspires and challenges you in all of the good ways!

+If you'd like to keep going, in [this next post]({% post_url 2024-12-10-sinatra-from-scratch-pt3 %}), I will be deploying a Sinatra app to my dyno pool in Heroku.